<

 Grower Dave Phippen and Majority Leader Toni Atkins (D-San Diego)

-As Ag Council continues its outreach to key members of the Legislature, Assembly Majority Leader Toni Atkins (D-San Diego) recently joined our members from the Almond Hullers and Processors Association (AHPA) and the California Canning Peach Association for farm tours.
+In February 2013, Assembly Majority Leader Toni Atkins (D-San Diego), who is now Speaker of the Assembly, joined our members from the Almond Hullers and Processors Association (AHPA) and the California Canning Peach Association for farm tours.
 Majority Leader Atkins is in her third year as a legislator and is a newly appointed member of the Assembly Ag Committee.Dave Phippen, an almond grower, packer, shipper and board member with AHPA, hosted the Majority Leader at his farm in Manteca.
 He talked about almond bloom and irrigation practices in the field, and he discussed sustainability relating to crop protection tools.
 In addition, Dave explained how solar power is being harnessed to power his processing facility.

 Next, the Majority Leader met with Peter Martini who is a peach grower with the California Canning Peach Association.
 He discussed his family history and talked about the growing process.
 Peter also spoke of the challenges he faces as a cling peach grower such as labor, fuel costs and the impact of imports.
 The trees were in full bloom, so it was a beautiful time to visit.
 Majority Leader Atkins and her staff member had the opportunity to taste and enjoy canned peaches during the drive back to Sacramento.